olofd/react-native-photos-framework/README.md

   RNPhotosFramework.getAlbumsByTitle('test-album').then((albums) => {});
 ~~~~
 Signature: RNPhotosFramework.getAlbumsByTitle(albumTitle) : Promise<array<album>>.
-May albums can have the same title.
+Many albums can have the same title.
 Returns all matching albums.

 ###getAlbumByLocalIdentifier and getAlbumByLocalIdentifiers
 ~~~~